Do you have classes for adults? Can teenagers also take these classes?

-The Alonzo King LINES BFA at Dominican University also provides a great opportunity for pre-professional dancers.
+The Alonzo King LINES Ballet BFA at Dominican University of California also provides a great opportunity for pre-professional dancers.

 Do you have classes for children?

 We do not offer year-round classes for children.
-However, the LINES Summer Program is open to youth ages 11-25.
+However, we do offer the Kids @LINES Summer Dance CampKids @LINES Summer Dance Camp is open to children ages 3-10.

 Can I just drop in to take a class?

 Yes.
 Our classes are designed to drop in to as your schedule allows.
 A single class costs $15.
 When you purchase a discount class series, you do not have to use the whole series for one type of class.
 You can take any class offered and sponsored by the Dance Center.
 A few classes are sponsored by the teacher.
 For these classes, you pay the teacher directly and the discount class series can not be used.
 Contact the teacher directly for prices.
 Please bring sufficient cash and small bills to pay these teachers.
 Unless otherwise noted, classes are ongoing, so there is no beginning or end to a session.
 You do not need to sign-up for a series of classes.
 Those classes that are not ongoing are labeled as workshops in the class schedule and their start and end dates are indicated.
 For more information on becoming a LINES Dance Center Member and purchasing discount class cards, go here.